sourabhdhingra/my-simplistic-resume/readme.md

-# My Simpilistic Intearactive Resume
+# My Simpilistic Interactive Resume

 This is a project I started to learn basics of Web Development using vanilla JS, HTML and CSS.
 While buidling the project I have tried to achieve UI/UX design principles in terms of colors of choice, intuitive interaction, JS and CSS transition effects.
 Additionally I tried to achieve what could be called conceptually closer to Single Page Application with a fixed frontend and data being updated from a json file upon user interaction.